microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 | __quantum__rt__qubit_to_string   | `%String*(%Qubit*)`  | Returns a string representation of the qubit. |
 | __quantum__rt__range_to_string   | `%String*(%Range)`   | Returns a string representation of the range. |
 | __quantum__rt__bigint_to_string  | `%String*(%BigInt*)` | Returns a string representation of the big integer. |

+In all cases, if a pointer parameter is null, a runtime failure should occur.

 ### Big Integers